truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ---

 > Proof of Stake is still just as expensive as Proof of Work.
-Ethereum's response simply ignores many sections of my earlier article.
-PoS has different (possibly better, possibly worse) security features to PoW, again as I acknowledge in 2015.
+PoS has different (possibly better, possibly worse) security features to PoW.

 ### Proof of Stake is Back